 Rhode Island has further chosen to deliver the majority of services under its Medicaid program using a type of federal program authority called a 1115 demonstration waiver.
-A waiver refers to the ability of a state to request to waive certain provisions of Medicaid law to give states additional flexibility to design programs.
-Section 1115 demonstration waiver is a Medicaid waiver authorized under Section 1115 of the Social Security Act that gives the Secretary of HHS the authority to approve experimental, pilot, or demonstration projects that are likely to assist in promoting the objectives of the Medicaid program.
-1115 demonstration waivers must include oversight procedures that include public comment periods on any proposed amendments or renewals, independent quality reviews, independent evaluation reports, and regular reporting to CMS on both financial expenditures and program activities.
+A waiver refers to the ability of a state to request to waive certain provisions of Medicaid law to give states additional flexibility to design programs.7 Section 1115 demonstration waiver is a Medicaid waiver authorized under Section 1115 of the Social Security Act that gives the Secretary of HHS the authority to approve experimental, pilot, or demonstration waivers must include oversight procedures that include public comment periods on any proposed amendments or renewals, independent quality reviews, independent evaluation reports, and regular reporting to CMS on both financial expenditures and program activities.

-Programs covered by Rhode Island's global 1115 waiver include RIte Care, Rhody Health Partners, RIte Share, and the Children's Health Insurance Program (CHIP).
-The format for waiver oversight activities for these programs is outlined below:
+Programs covered by Rhode Island's global 1115 waiver include RIte Care, Rhody Health Partners, RIte Share, and the Children's Health Insurance Program (CHIP).9 The format for waiver oversight activities for these programs is outlined below:

-Public notice and comment: When a state would like to start, amend, or extend a waiver demonstration, it must provide public notice and allow at least 30 days for the public to provide comments on the proposal.
-In addition, two public meetings must be held for people to submit comments orally or in writing.
+- Public notice and comment: When a state would like to start, amend, or extend a waiver demonstration, it must provide public notice and allow at least 30 days for the public to provide comments on the proposal.
+In addition, two public meetings must be held for people to submit comments orally or in writing.10 - Independent evaluation: States with an 1115 demonstration waiver must contract with an independent evaluator to conduct rigorous evaluation activities.11 CMS provides guidance on evaluation design development and must approve the final evaluation design.
+All evaluation reports are posted publicly.

-About EOHHS. (n.d.).
-Executive Office of Health and Human Services. https://eohhs.ri.gov/about-eohhs amendments/index.html
+5 About EOHHS. (n.d.).
+Executive Office of Health and Human Services. https://eohhs.ri.gov/about-eohhs